Yinuo-and-micheal/.github/profile/README.md

-# Organization
+# Welcome

-Organization is an open-source organization dedicated to building high-quality software and fostering collaboration within the developer community.
+We are an open-source organization dedicated to building high-quality software and fostering collaboration within the developer community.

 ## Mission